heptarch/heptarch.github.io/drafts/tarkovsky.md

 curtains of the ark had parted to offer a glimpse of the sacred text; but, as Jacob von Rammingen, without a proper registry, "not even the highest rule of divine nature can exist."
+I was an archivist, and this was my *fonds*.
 "<label for="sn-2"
        class="margin-toggle sidenote-number">
 </label>